Connect to the Cluster

 In an EMR cluster, the master node is an Amazon EC2 instance that coordinates the EC2 instances that are running as task and core nodes.
 The master node exposes a public DNS name that you can use to connect to it.
 By default, Amazon EMR creates security group rules for master and slave nodes that determine how you access the nodes.
 For example, the master node security group contains a rule that allows you to connect to the master node using an SSH client over TCP port 22.

 You can connect to the master node only while the cluster is running.
-After the cluster terminates, the EC2 instance acting as the master node is terminated and no longer available.
-You also must specify an Amazon EC2 key pair when you launch the cluster, as you use the key pair as the credentials for the SSH connection.
-If you are launching the cluster from the console, the Amazon EC2 key pair is specified on the ADVANCED OPTIONS pane of the Create a New Job Flow wizard.
+When the cluster terminates, the EC2 instance acting as the master node is terminated and is no longer available.
+To connect to the master node, you must also specify an Amazon EC2 key pair private key when you launch the cluster.
+The key pair private key provides the credentials for the SSH connection to the master node.
+If you launch a cluster from the console, the Amazon EC2 key pair private key is specified in the Security and Access section on the Create Cluster page.